AMH, PCOS, and Infertility

 It's always amazing to think that you are actually born with all the eggs you will have in your lifetime—1 to 2 million eggs!
 Several follicles can develop in each menstrual cycle, but only one releases an egg for ovulation.
 The rest will dissolve, so the total available eggs go down over time (I know this sounds kind of scary if you're trying to get pregnant but just stay with me).

 Your follicles go through multiple stages.
-The highest amount of AMH is produced when they are not yet mature (called the preantral and small antral follicles).
+The highest amount of AMH is produced when they are not yet mature (called the preantral and small antral3 follicles).
 The more antral follicles and eggs someone has, the higher their AMH levels.

 We'll dive into specifics about testing AMH and what that means in just a bit.
 For now, keep in mind that AMH on its own can't tell you whether you will become pregnant or even the quality of the eggs available.
 Fertilization only takes one egg, so it doesn't indicate infertility.
-That said, studies show it is a good predictor of menopause, so it’s possible it can indicate how much time you have left in your reproductive window.
+That said, studies show it is a good predictor of menopause8, so it’s possible it can indicate how much time you have left in your reproductive window.

 AMH blood test